newnightcoder/100daysofcode/LOG R2D3.md

 - TOGGLE between confirmed/deaths/recovered!!!
 - TOGGLE dark mode too!!!
 - design of my dashboard : *in progress* => INCLUDE WORLDMAP!
-- display data on a chart.js graph / WORLDMAP???
-START THINKING ABOUT THAT!!!
+- display data on a chart.js graph for the right section